-“Shadow texts” direct our attention to the ways epistemic resistance circulates during classroom discussions.
+Shadow texts direct our attention to the ways epistemic resistance circulates during classroom discussions.
 I use the term metaphorically to point to the written and the spoken cognitive-affective content of this discursive resistance.
 DeEndré’s claim that “It’s better to talk about intimate partner violence!” is a shadow text.
 His response shadows the readings in the same way a detective shadows a suspicious person.
 Good detectives follow their subjects tenaciously without being noticed.
-The word “shadow” calls to mind the image of something walking closely alongside of another thing without engaging it.
-If Jennifer continues to press philosophical concepts into the service of a broader refusal to understand the dehumanizing history of the n-word, then “I mentioned and not used the word ‘n-----’” is a shadow text.
-Shadow texts can certainly be understood as reactions to course content, but I prefer to think of them as being called up by the deeply affective-cognitive responses to the material.
+The word “shadow” calls to mind the image of something walking closely alongside another thing without engaging it.
+If Jennifer continues to press philosophical concepts into the service of a broader refusal to understand the dehumanizing history of the n-word, then “I mentioned but didn't use the word ‘n-----’” is a shadow text.
+Shadow texts can certainly be understood as reactions to course content, but I prefer to think of them as being called up by deeply affective-cognitive responses to the material.
 They are deployed protectively.
 When an idea or comment makes us feel uncomfortable, we stalk the offending claim in an effort to monitor and control its circulation.

 Shadow texts do deep epistemic work.
-By definition shadows are the product of obstacles.
+By definition, shadows are the product of obstacles.
 They are dark areas or shapes produced by bodies (obstacles) that come between a light source and a surface.
 They are disruptive in the sense that they interrupt the movement of light from its source to a surface.
-Recall Medina’s claim that epistemic resistance can “function as an obstacle, as weights that slow us down or preclude us from following (or having access to) certain paths or pursuing further certain questions, problems and curiosities” (2013, 48).
-When privilege-evasive epistemic pushback functions as an obstacle, it casts a shadow text.
-Shadows are by definition regions of opacity.
-So, shadow texts are regions of epistemic opacity.<12> The discursive detours and distractions signal epistemic closure; they tell listeners “I’m not going there.
+Recall Medina’s claim that epistemic resistance can “function as an obstacle, as weights that slow us down or preclude us from following (or having access to) certain paths or pursuing further certain questions, problems and curiosities” (Medina 2013, 48).
+When privilege-protective epistemic pushback functions as an obstacle, it casts a shadow text.
+Shadows are by definition regions of opacity, so shadow texts are regions of epistemic opacity.<11> The discursive detours and distractions signal epistemic closure; they tell listeners “I’m not going there.
 You need to convince me.”
-I use the term “shadow text” to focus students’ attention on this double meaning.
+I use the term shadow text to focus students’ attention on this double meaning.

-Treating privilege-evasive epistemic pushback as a shadow text may not always offer the beneficial epistemic friction that knowledge production demands; but, it doesn’t follow that shadow texts cannot be tracked in pedagogically useful ways.
-Shadow texts are produced by epistemic obstacles, but the obstacles are not always immoveable barriers.
+Treating privilege-protective epistemic pushback as a shadow text may not always offer the beneficial epistemic friction that knowledge-production demands, but it doesn’t follow that shadow texts cannot be tracked in pedagogically useful ways.
+Shadow texts are produced by epistemic obstacles, but the obstacles are not always immovable barriers.
 Shadow texts provide a useful way to identify and work with privilege-protective epistemic pushback.
-Learning to spot shadow texts can offer epistemic friction: They help the class focus on what shadow texts do, rather than just what they say.
+Learning to spot shadow texts can offer epistemic friction: They help the class focus on what shadow texts do, rather than just on what they say.
 We can ask ourselves, how do shadow texts redirect the conversation?
 Where do they take us?
-In this way shadow texts offer us toeholds—something to focus on that serves as useful point of departure during our conversations—even if the audience remains unmoved in the end.
+In this way shadow texts offer us toeholds—something to grasp that serve as useful points of departure during our conversations—even if the audience remains unmoved in the end.

-DeEndré’s response offers the clearest example of the shadow text pedagogy.
-I’ve used it with some degree of success to prompt students to become mindful of privilege-protective epistemic pushback moves on the unlevel knowing field, although there are always a few learners that respond defensively to the method itself!
+DeEndré’s response offers the clearest example of the shadow-text pedagogy.
+I’ve used it with some degree of success to prompt students to become mindful of privilege-protective epistemic pushback moves on the unlevel knowing field, although there are always a few learners who respond defensively to the method itself!
 I begin by writing a question on the board such as: let’s be curious about Card’s claim that “rape is a terrorist institution.”
 What do you think she means?
 Students respond by defining terrorism or by explaining Card’s definition.
 I write all of their responses on the board:

-1) The threat of rape is analogous to threat of terrorism.
+1) The threat of rape is analogous to the threat of terrorism.